SeamusClarke/BTS/README.md

 These are the three important parameters discussed in depth in the methodology section.

 * **chi_limit** - This is the reduced &chi;<sup>2</sup><sub>limit</sub> which is used to determine the goodness of the fit.
-* **smoothing_length** - This is the smoothing length used to smooth the noisy spectrum before the determination of the nuber of peaks.
+* **smoothing_length** - This is the smoothing length used to smooth the noisy spectrum before the determination of the number of peaks.
 * **signal_to_noise_ratio** - This is the signal to noise ratio used to determine if a component is significant enough to be fitted.

 #### Noise level parameters